juanbkm/donor2019/content/modalities/trust-funds/_index.md

 Trust funds provide platforms for partners to channel restricted grants for a specific group of countries, focus areas, or program.
 These single-partner and multi-partner trust funds are fully administered by ADB as trustee.
 Some of these trust funds also fall under umbrella financing partnership facilities, which serve as platforms for long-term and multipartner cooperation that links various forms of assistance in a coordinated matter.

 ADB continues to develop, facilitate, and implement partnerships through trust funds with specific thematic focus.
 As of 2019, ADB managed a total of 45 trust funds.
-These trust funds allocated $181 million of their resources to sovereign projects in 2019.
-While this represents only 4% of the $4.89 billion total sovereign cofinancing for the year, it funded 97 of 2019’s 148 cofinanced activities.
+These trust funds allocated $181 million of their resources to sovereign projects in 2019, funding 97 of the year's 148 cofinanced activities.

 The largest commitments in support of the ADB’s sovereign operations were from the [Asia Project Preparation Facility](./modalities/trust-funds/multi-partner-trust-funds/#apppf), a multi-donor trust fund funded by Australia, Canada and Japan, and its $45 million grant to support the preparation of infrastructure projects in the region.
 The [Japan Fund for Poverty Reduction](./modalities/trust-funds/single-partner-trust-funds/#jfpr) supported the greatest number of projects, 21, with grant cofinancing totaling $37.9 million.
 This support spans across agriculture, e.g., the enhancement of technology-based agriculture and marketing in [Pakistan](https://www.adb.org/projects/52232-001/main#project-pds); health, e.g., [reducing maternal and child mortality in Uzbekistan](https://www.adb.org/projects/52340-002/main#project-pds) and [supporting adolescent nutrition in Indonesia](https://www.adb.org/projects/51354-001/main#project-pds); and disaster resilience, e.g., [preparations to alleviate effects of floods in Fiji](https://www.adb.org/projects/52233-002/main#project-pds).